-5) Corporate Social Responsibility (CSR) Committee
+5. Corporate Social Responsibility (CSR) Committee

 Corporate Social Responsibility (CSR) Committee has been constituted by the Board for formulating and overseeing the execution of the Company's CSR Policy as prescribed under the Companies Act, 2013 and Rules made thereunder.
 The CSR Committee comprises of two independent directors and two non-executive directors.
-The details of the members of the CSR Committee and their attendance at the meeting are given below:
+The details of the members of the CSR Committee and their attendance at the meeting during the year 2023-24 is given below:

-Sl No Name of Director Member of Committee since Designation Capacity (i.e., Executive / Non-executive etc) Meeti mber of ngs of the nmittee No. of shares held in Held Attended the Co.
+SI No Name of Director Designation Capacity (i.e., Executive / Non- executive etc) Number of Meetings of the Committee No. of shares held in Held Attended the Co.
 1 T.K.
 Bhattacharya 14-Aug-2018 Chairman Non- Executive Independent Director 1 1 Nil 2 B. L. Gaggar 29-Apr-2017 Member Non-Executive Non- Independent Director 1 1 Nil 3 J.P.
 Mundra 29-Apr-2017 Member Non-Executive Non- Independent Director 1 1 Nil 4 Debasish Ray 27-Apr-2019 Member Non- Executive Independent Director 1 1 Nil

-The Annual Report on CSR Activities as required under the Companies Act, 2013 for the year ended 31st March, 2023 is attached to the Board's Report.
+The Annual Report on CSR Activities as required under the Companies Act, 2013 for the year ended 31st March, 2024 is attached to the Board's Report.